afuetterer/xmlschema/doc/features.rst

 the *validation* argument, provided when creating the schema instance or when you want to validate/decode XML data.
-For example you can build a schema using a *strict* mode and then decode XML data using the *validation* argument setted to 'lax'.
+For example you can build a schema using a *strict* mode and then decode XML data using the *validation* argument set to 'lax'.

 .. note::
     From release v1.1.1 the *iter_decode()* and *iter_encode()* methods propagate